kchousos/CPPDescent/report/report.md

 > [!abstract]
 >
-> This library is a C++ implementation of the "NN-Descent" algorithm by Dong et al. [@dongEfficientKnearestNeighbor2011], with a few improvements and optimisations (e.g. usage of random projection trees [@dasguptaRandomProjectionTrees2008]).
+> This library is a C++ implementation of the "NN-Descent" algorithm by @dongEfficientKnearestNeighbor2011, with a few improvements and optimisations (e.g. usage of random projection trees [@dasguptaRandomProjectionTrees2008]).
 This implementation serves as an entry for the [ACM SIGMOD 2023 competition](https://2023.sigmod.org/sigmod_student_research_competition.shtml).
 It was developed as part of the *Software Development for Computing Systems* course of the Department of Informatics and Telecommunications, taught in the winter of 2023 [@ioannidisAnaptyxiLogismikoyGia].
 The source code is available at [https://github.com/kchousos/CPPDescent](https://github.com/kchousos/CPPDescent) [@chousosKchousosCPPDescent2024].

 ```{=latex}
 \begin{multicols}{2}